Blepharospasm in Australia

 As our membership continued to grow we decided to hold our meetings at Citiplace Community Centre at the Perth Railway Station which is convenient for most people to access.
 We hold our AGM in April and an end-of-year function in November.
 We endeavour to have a guest speaker at our meetings and these have included ophthalmologists, an optician, a clinical psychologist, pharmaceutical representatives, and a chiropractor.
 We have about 80 local members in Western Australia and many more website members from all over the country.

-We also produce a twice-yearly Newsletter which is mailed to those who have no Internet and emailed to those who do.
+We also produced a twice-yearly Newsletter which is mailed to those who have no Internet and emailed to those who do.
 We have been fortunate in obtaining some funding in recent years from pharmaceutical companies.
 One of our current activities is to create a database of all doctors in Australia who treat Benign Essential Blepharospasm.
 This will be particularly useful for our travelling members as well as for enquirers looking for a doctor in their locality.

 When the website was first established in 2004 it did not take long for people all over Australia to get in touch.
 We had a registration form so people could join the website and they had the option to allow their email address to be available so that other sufferers could contact them for support and advice.
 We had registered members from all over Australia.
 We acted as a referral centre and forwarded enquiries to a contact person in the relevant State.